Skip to On this page All posts

 EnviousWispr turns a 30-second voice dump into a structured meeting summary.
 Here’s how it works in practice.

 Release the hotkey.
-EnviousWispr transcribes your audio on-device using Parakeet or WhisperKit (both run locally via Core ML), then runs the result through your local LLM for cleanup.
+EnviousWispr transcribes your audio on-device using speech recognition (via Core ML), then runs the result through the LLM post-processor for cleanup.
 A second or two later on Apple Silicon, you have clean text on your clipboard.

 But the real leverage comes from what happens next.

-Out of the box, EnviousWispr cleans up filler words, fixes punctuation, and adjusts tone using one of three writing style presets — Formal, Standard, or Friendly.
+Out of the box, EnviousWispr cleans up filler words, fixes punctuation, and tightens structure.
 That alone transforms your dictation.
 But for meeting notes, the real unlock is structure.

-Custom prompts — coming soon to EnviousWispr — will let you tell the post-processor exactly how to format your output.
-For meeting summaries, a prompt like this will work well:
+A Custom prompt lets you tell the post-processor exactly how to format your output.
+For meeting summaries, a prompt like this works well:

 “Format as a meeting summary.
 Include: attendees mentioned, key decisions, action items with owners and due dates, and open questions.
 Use bullet points.
 Keep it concise.”